 Cm=Cr+Bω+Jdωdt (8)

-where Cr is the resistive torque, B is the viscous coefficient, J is the moment of inertia, ω the angular velocity of the rotor and t is the time.
-In presence of a mechanical load, such as the drilling procedure of the samples, a thermal energy ET will be dissipated.
-The hypothesis of the method here proposed is that the work of the resistive torque is proportional to the thermal energy dissipated during the drilling thank to the temperature difference T along the bit.
+where Cr is the resistive torque, B is the viscous coefficient, J is the moment of inertia, ω is the angular velocity of the rotor and t is the time.
+In the presence of a mechanical load such as the drilling procedure, thermal energy ET will be dissipated.
+The hypothesis of the method proposed here is that the work of the resistive torque is proportional to the thermal energy dissipated during drilling thanks to the temperature difference T along the bit.

-ET can be also expressed as a function of the measurand, such as:
+ET can also be expressed as a function of the measurand:

 ET=ΨλS∆TL∆t (9)

-where, Ψ is a coefficient, experimentally estimated, able to take into the account the leakages and to compensate the hypothesis of the model, λ is the thermal conductivity of the bit material, S is the contact surface, L is the dissipation length, Δt is a given time interval and ΔT is the physical quantity of interest.
+where Ψ is an experimentally estimated coefficient that is able to take the leakages into the account and to compensate the hypothesis of the model, λ is the thermal conductivity of the bit material, S is the contact surface, L is the dissipation length, Δt is a given time interval and ΔT is the physical quantity of interest.

-The indirect estimation of ΔT can be accomplished through the inversion of the over mentioned model and imposing that the thermal power is proportional to the electrical power:
+The indirect estimation of ΔT can be accomplished by inverting the model above and setting the thermal power in proportion to the electrical power:

 ETΔt=Vm2R (10)

-The ΔT can thus be estimated as following:
+ΔT can thus be estimated as follows:

 ∆T≈Vm2LΨλSR (11)

-As it can be observed, in absence of a mechanical load, the energy ET is equal to 0 J. It is worth noting that by using equation 11 it is possible to estimate the value of the temperature variation during the drilling.
-In fact, this condition will change the value of the mechanical torque (see equation 8), as consequence the value of the absorbed current I (see equation 7) and, finally, the voltage Vm.
+As can be observed, in the absence of a mechanical load, the energy ET is equal to 0 J. It is worth noting that by using equation 11 it is possible to estimate the value of the temperature variation during drilling.
+In fact, this condition will change the value of the mechanical torque (see equation 8) and, consequently, the value of the absorbed current I (see equation 7) and, finally, the voltage Vm.
 Through a differential measurement of Vm, it is possible to estimate the temperature difference ΔT along the bit.

-Considering room temperature as the initial one, T evaluation allows us to obtain the maximum temperature reached by the bit during the drilling.
+Assuming that the initial temperature was room temperature, T evaluation makes it possible to obtain the maximum temperature reached by the bit during drilling.
 This last causes the thermal energy transfer to the collected sample.

 GLOW-CURVE simulation